distantmagic/resonance/docs/pages/docs/features/database/doctrine/entity-managers.md

 You can skipp all the tedious steps related to using the Dependency Injection manually and opt for {{docs/features/http/controllers}} instead.

+You can use `DoctrineEntityManager` attribute to inject the `EntityManager`.

-You can use Resonance's `DoctrineEntityRepository` attribute to inject a an `EntityRepository` for the given model:
+In the same way, you can use Resonance's `DoctrineEntityRepository` attribute to inject a an `EntityRepository` for the given model:

 ```php file:app/HttpResponder/Blog.php
 <?php